Optimal Path Homotopy For Univariate Polynomials: Geodesics and properties of the condition metric

 But for the Euclidean metric, it's easy to see that $l(\gamma_1)=2\sqrt{2}\simeq 2.83 \leq 3.14\simeq\pi=l(\gamma_2)$.
 This is one of the reasons why we are interested in the condition metric.

-In other to have a better visualize for this example, we consider the surface $(S)$ parameterized by $\left(x,y,\frac{1}{x^2+y^2} \right)$ in $\mathbb{R}^3$.
+In other to have a better visualize of this example, we consider the surface $(S)$ parameterized by $\left(x,y,\frac{1}{x^2+y^2} \right)$ in $\mathbb{R}^3$.
 Then we can "lift" the paths $\gamma_1$ and $\gamma_2$ on $(S)$ as on Fig. \ref{fig:3}, which were plotted by TikZ package in LaTeX.
-In fact, "lifting on $(S)$" sends the condition metric in $\mathbb{R}^2$ to the metric induced on $(S)$ by the Euclidian metric in $\mathbb{R}^3$.\\ With this interpretation, we can see the clear difference in length between two paths.
+In fact, "lifting on $(S)$" sends the condition metric in $\mathbb{R}^2$ to the metric induced on $(S)$ by the Euclidean metric in $\mathbb{R}^3$.\\ With this interpretation, we can see the clear difference in length between the two paths.
 Therefore we conjecture that $\gamma_2$ is a geodesic for the condition metric. \end{example}

 \begin{example} In the space of real polynomials of degree $2$, let $p_1(x)=x^2+b_1x+c_1$, and $p_2(x)=x^2+b_2x+c_2$.
 Given a path joining two polynomials, we want to compute its condition length.

 The linear homotopy path between $p_1$ and $p_2$ is given by